 - He was texting his wife, to say he was 5 minutes from home.
 PLEASE don’t text and drive!
 (Please share)

-A couple of years after the accident, the photo surfaced with a humorous caption, “Physics: Resistance is Futile” which is shown below.
+Several years after the accident, the photo surfaced with a humorous caption, “Physics: Resistance is Futile” which is shown below.

 The Real Story